Listing Checklist For Dallas-Fort Worth Home Sellers

 1. Review and carefully complete the Seller’s Disclosure form in advance of the meeting.
 (I will provide this form at our initial meeting.)
 The Seller's Disclosure is an important piece of documentation related to your sale, so please take your time reviewing and completing this form.
 It is absolutely critical to be completely truthful and forthcoming about all known past and present deficiencies in your home.
 Should you disclose that you had just one leak in 10 years because of an ice dam?
 Yes, disclose it!
 Full, truthful disclosure is required by law and will help protect you from future liability.

 2. Tour your home and make a list of inclusions & exclusions - All existing items permanently installed are considered included unless specifically excluded.
-Examples are plantings & shrubbery, chandeliers & ceiling fans, smoke & carbon monoxide detectors, shades & blinds, window covering hardware, built-in appliances, cabinetry & shelving.
+Examples are plants & shrubbery, chandeliers & ceiling fans, smoke & carbon monoxide detectors, shades, curtains & blinds, window covering hardware, built-in appliances, cabinetry & shelving, swimming pool cleaning equipment.
 You may choose to remove and/or replace items of particular monetary or sentimental value before showings begin.

 4. Have account numbers and contact information for existing mortgages and equity lines available.
 This information is required to order pay-off statements for settlement.
 Please note, as required by both Federal and state law, the social security numbers of all parties to the transaction are required to list your home for sale.